Anway-Kapoor/Password-Generator/README.md

-A React project which generates passwords
+A React project which generates passwords,
 User can customize which type of password they want like with numbers or characters.